Correlation Between Dorman Products and GM

 Pair Corralation between Dorman Products and GM

-Given the investment horizon of 90 days Dorman Products is expected to generate 0.64 times more return on investment than GM.
-However, Dorman Products is 1.57 times less risky than GM.
-It trades about -0.13 of its potential returns per unit of risk.
-General Motors is currently generating about -0.13 per unit of risk.
-If you would invest 13,980 in Dorman Products on November 27, 2024 and sell it today you would lose (1,423) from holding Dorman Products or give up 10.18% of portfolio value over 90 days.
+Given the investment horizon of 90 days Dorman Products is expected to under-perform the GM.
+But the stock apears to be less risky and, when comparing its historical volatility, Dorman Products is 1.61 times less risky than GM.
+The stock trades about -0.04 of its potential returns per unit of risk.
+The General Motors is currently generating about -0.03 of returns per unit of risk over similar time horizon.
+If you would invest 5,414 in General Motors on December 27, 2024 and sell it today you would lose (319.00) from holding General Motors or give up 5.89% of portfolio value over 90 days.

 Time Period3 Months [change]